Beachcombing for Vongole clams in Northern Italy

 When freshly uncovered by receding waters, vongole clams will try to evade becoming dry by moving through the sand to find water again.
 These movements result in 10–15 cm long furrows in the sand.
 They indicate where live clams can be found at the end of these tracks.

 This is the most common way recreational beachcombers collect vongole clams.
-To increase their comfort level, collectors wear rubber boots, warm jackets, and a head cover.
+Collectors wear rubber boots, warm jackets, and a head cover to increase their comfort level.
 They look for partly covered clams and lift them with a fork attached to a stick, eliminating the need to constantly bend down to pick them up.

 Some beachcombers carry a bucket filled with water to keep the clams, while others use a net to collect them, wash them in the sea, and keep them in a “base station” on dry land, which is essentially a bucket filled with water.